fjodor-rybakov/discord-nestjs/packages/core/README.md

 ### ℹ️ Creating slash commands <a name="Command"></a>

+> If you install `@angular-devkit/schematics-cli` and [@discord-nestjs/schematics](https://github.com/fjodor-rybakov/discord-nestjs/tree/master/packages/schematics)
+> , you can run the follow command to create a slash-command bot template:
+> `schematics @discord-nestjs/schematics:application --template slash-command`

 To add a slash command, you need to create a class that will implement the `DiscordCommand` interface and mark it with `@Command` decorator.
 Command decorator accepts a `name` and `description` as parameters.